-INOKS uses the 2X Challenge Criteria to qualify an investment and/or company as women supporting, women-led, women-owned.
+INOKS uses the 2X Challenge Criteria to qualify an investment and/or company as women supporting, women-led, women-owned, and / or women employed.

 EU Regulatory Framework (SFDR and Taxonomy)

 INOKS relies on Regulatory Technical Standards (RTS) from European Supervisory Authorities (ESAs) with regards to content, methodology and presentation of SFDR disclosures both at entity level and at product level.